-NOTE 7 - LINE OF CREDIT
+NOTE 6 - LINE OF CREDIT

-At August 31, 2022, the ISO Foundation has a loan agreement with an institutional lender in which it is co-borrower with the Society (Note 13).
-The agreement provides for a \$2,000,000 line of credit for the ISO Foundation, a \$3,000,000 line of credit for the Society, both available through July 31, 2024, and a \$2,500,000 term loan.
-The proceeds of the term loan were utilized by the Society and the loan is payable in monthly installments through July 31, 2026.
-The ISO Foundation has no borrowings against its line of credit at August 31, 2022.
-As of August 31, 2021 the Society had borrowings against its line of credit of \$123,120 and a term loan balance of \$2,500,000 both of which were reflected in the liabilities of the Society.
-As of August 31, 2022, the Society had paid in full its line of credit balance and term loan balance and both show a \$0 balance.
-Interest on each facility is at the Bloomberg Short- Term Bank Yield Daily Floating Rate plus .75 percentage points.
-The loan agreement is secured by a pledge of certain of the ISO Foundation's investments (Note 5).
+At August 31, 2025 and 2024, the ISO Foundation has a loan agreement with an institutional lender in which it is co-borrower with the Society (Note 12).
+The agreement provides for a \$2,000,000 line of credit for the ISO Foundation and a \$3,000,000 line of credit for the Society, both available through July 31, 2027.
+The ISO Foundation has no borrowings against its line of credit at August 31, 2025 and 2024.
+The loan agreement is secured by a pledge of certain of the ISO Foundation's investments (Note 4).
 The ISO Foundation and the Society have both guaranteed the debt.
 The loan agreement is subject to certain restrictive covenants.